uberholzer/2023_Oksuz_Henninger_et_al_TF_RNA/README.md

-# RNAbor
+# 2022 Oksuz et al. TF RNA

 # About

-This repository contains code related to a manuscript on transcription factor-RNA binding.
+This repository contains code related to the manuscript "Transcription factors harbor functional RNA-binding domains".

 ## Contents
 1.	**rna_curvefit.ipynb** - A notebook for fitting protein-RNA binding isotherms from fluorescence anisotropy data.
 Fits the fraction of bound RNA as a function of protein concentration at constant RNA concentration.